838 related texts · 4 related myths · Page 4 of 18

 That's where we find ourselves in this intriguing little story.
 The story unfolds with an unnamed seeker, desperate to find Moses.
 He believes that God may have commanded Moses to ...

 That’s kind of what we’re dealing with in the story of Joram, son of Ahab.
-Now, Ahab wasn't exactly winning any "Father of the Year" awards.
-But according to Legends of the Jews, J...
+Ahab wasn't exactly winning any "Father of the Year" awards.
+But according to Legends of the Jews, Joram ...

 Ten times Pharaoh promised to free the Hebrews.
 Ten times he broke his word.
 Each broken promise brought something worse than the last, and according to Josephus, the plagues that ...

-And it all revolves around this seemingly simple word: Te-ru’ah.
+It all revolves around this seemingly simple word: Te-ru’ah.
 What exactly is a te-ru’ah?
-Often translated as a “shout” or “alarm,” the te-ru’ah is that broken, staccato sound w...
+Often translated as a “shout” or “alarm,” the te-ru’ah is that broken, staccato sound we he...

 We've fasted, we've prayed, we've poured out our hearts.
 And then… one final, powerful blast of the shofar.
 But why?
-It's more than just a signal that the fast is over and bagels a...
+This final shofar blast carries a whole story with it, a story ...

 In Sifrei Devarim, we find this little gem: "Much to you dwelling in this mountain."
 It sounds straightforward.
 Like a simple acknowledgement of gratitude.
 But, as always, there’s ...